marle3003/mokapi/docs/resources/blogs/dynamic-mocks-with-javascript.md

 ---
-title: Bring Your Mock APIs to Life with Mokapi and JavaScript
+title: Create Smart API Mocks with Mokapi Scripts
 description: Tired of static mocks?
 Learn how Mokapi Scripts let you create dynamic mock APIs using JavaScript — perfect for development, testing, and rapid prototyping.
 ---